sonalirao14/ai-interview-app/README.md

 # Please grant the required permissions for the app to function properly.

 ## How It Works
-# Instruction Screen: The app starts by displaying instructions on how to proceed with the interview.
+**Instruction Screen**: The app starts by displaying instructions on how to proceed with the interview.

-# Permission Check Screen: The app prompts the user to allow access to their microphone, camera, and screen.
+**Permission Check Screen**: The app prompts the user to allow access to their microphone, camera, and screen.
 These permissions are requested using the navigator.mediaDevices API.

-# Question Screen: The app shows each question and plays the question's audio (if available).
+**Question Screen**: The app shows each question and plays the question's audio (if available).

-# **Answer Recording Screen**: After each question, the user is given a chance to record their response in audio and video format.
+**Answer Recording Screen**: After each question, the user is given a chance to record their response in audio and video format.
 The recorded media chunks are sent to an API for saving.

 #Test Completion Screen: Once all the questions have been answered, the app displays a completion screen with results or next steps.